What criteria did Administration consider when developing the funding options?

 Why does the County need the additional revenue now?
-Can it be deferred for another year?
+Can it be deferred to another year?

 A municipality has a responsibility of developing a level of service that meets the community’s needs.
 Lethbridge County is unique, in that it has the highest concentration of intensive livestock operations in Alberta.
 County producers create their goods for market using static and mobile infrastructure.
 Static infrastructure includes feedlots, barns and irrigation canals.
 Mobile infrastructure includes tractors, heavy haulers, seeding and spraying equipment.